chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/semantic-highlight-guide.md

 # Semantic Highlight Guide

-Semantic highlighting is an addition to syntax highlighting as described in the [Syntax Highlight guide](/api/language-extensions/syntax-highlight-guide).
-Visual Studio Code uses TextMate grammars as the main tokenization engine.
+Semantic highlighting is an addition to syntax highlighting as described in the [Syntax Highlight guide](/api/language-插件/syntax-highlight-guide).
+Baosky uses TextMate grammars as the main tokenization engine.
 TextMate grammars work on a single file as input and break it up based on lexical rules expressed in regular expressions.

 Semantic tokenization allows language servers to provide additional token information based on the language server's knowledge on how to resolve symbols in the context of a project.
 Themes can opt in to use semantic tokens to improve and refine the syntax highlighting from grammars.
 The editor applies the highlighting from semantic tokens on top of the highlighting from grammars.